Friday, March 22, 2024 by 5 p.m. Program Introduction

 The College of Health and Human Sciences is soliciting proposals for support of research, creative, and scholarship activities.
 The purpose of the seed grant is to substantially improve the likelihood of the applicant securing external funding (i.e., grant, contract, foundation, industry) by providing seed monies for activities that improve a project’s or a team’s competitiveness.
 Support can be provided for summer salary, graduate assistant support, or other activities directly linked to an identified external funding opportunity.
 Priority Areas: Early career investigators seeking seed grant support for career development awards (NIH K or NSF CAREER), investigators seeking to transition from career awards to independent investigator mechanisms (NIH R or similar), and multi-disciplinary team efforts pursuing innovative ideas aligned with CHHS strategic aims will be given preference.
 In total, up to $45,000 (three awards @ $15,000) is available for this funding cycle.

-An electronic .pdf of the seed grant application is due to firstname.lastname@example.org, Research Support Services Coordinator, by 5:00 p.m. on Friday February 3, 2023.
+An electronic .pdf of the seed grant proposal is due to firstname.lastname@example.org, Research Support Services Coordinator, by 5 p.m. on Friday, March 22, 2024.

 Award Application Details

-- Applications should include: signed coversheet (see separate attachment); brief narrative (3-page max not including references); detailed budget/budget narrative (1-page max); brief vita (3-page max for all PI/co-PIs and key personnel); and copy of the face page or other identifiable information about the specific targeted RFP that the seed grant proposal is directed toward as a next step.
-No additional documents will be reviewed as part of the application.
+- Proposals should include a signed coversheet (see separate attachment); brief narrative (three-page max not including references); detailed budget/budget narrative (1-page max); brief bio sketch (three-page max for all PI/co-PIs and key personnel); and copy of the face page or other identifiable information about the specific targeted RFP that the seed grant proposal is directed toward as a next step.
+No additional documents will be reviewed as part of the proposal.

-- All applicants must identify a specific funding opportunity being sought using the CHHS seed funds to strengthen the external grant application.
-The expectation is that a grant application to an external agency/organization WILL BE SUBMITTED based on the seed funds obtained from CHHS.
-To be eligible for applying for future funds through the CHHS seed grant program, awardees of CHHS seed grant funds are required to submit an associated external grant proposal and inform the Associate Dean for Research that an external grant application as described in your proposal has been submitted.
+- All applicants must identify a specific funding opportunity being sought using the CHHS seed funds to strengthen the external grant proposal.
+The expectation is that a grant proposal to an external agency/organization WILL BE SUBMITTED based on the seed funds obtained from CHHS.
+To be eligible for applying for future funds through the CHHS seed grant program, awardees of CHHS seed grant funds are required to submit an associated external grant proposal and inform the Associate Dean for Research that an external grant proposal as described in your CHHS Seed Grant proposal has been submitted.

 - Title of project.